Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 Despite these rising figures, 53% of SME executives feel they do not have the time needed to mentor a work-study student and that they are not trained for this role (source).
 To address this, some SMEs are implementing personalized support programs for work-study students and investing in training for mentors (source).

-The objectives of the training
+The Objectives of the Training

 The Continuing Education Department collaborates with the Ensup-LR Apprenticeship Training Center (CFA) on various projects focused on work-study programs, specifically apprenticeship contracts (administered by the CFA) and professional training contracts (administered by the Continuing Education Department).